Mastectomy in Birmingham, AL

 - No muscles are removed from beneath the breast

 The radical mastectomy is the most extensive mastectomy procedure.
 This is only done if the cancer has spread to the chest muscles under the breast.
-This procedure is rarely done, and modified radical mastectomy is usually done its place, since it is less disfiguring.
+This procedure is rarely done, and modified radical mastectomy is usually done in its place since it is less disfiguring.

 Key points of a radical mastectomy: